isaigm/scarnet/README.md

 |   |-- Ice Pick/
 |   |-- Keloid/
 |   `-- Rolling/
-|-- resnet_4class_randaugment_final_model.pth  <-- The final trained model
+|-- resnet_4class_randaugment_final_model.pth  <-- A trained model from a single split
-|-- train_scarnet.py                           <-- Script to train the model from scratch
+|-- train_scarnet.py                           <-- Script to train a single model
+|-- cross_validation.py                        <-- Script for rigorous K-Fold Cross-Validation
-|-- test_model.py                              <-- Script to evaluate the model on the full dataset
+|-- test_model.py                              <-- Script to evaluate a single model on the full dataset
-|-- predict_single_image.py                    <-- Script to predict a single image
+|-- predict_single_image.py                    <-- Script to predict with a single model
 |-- requirements.txt                           <-- Project dependencies
 `-- README.md
 ```